TiBeN/15khz-arcade-pkg/README.md

 ------------

-This project was initially a heap of personal notes to document how to connect a 15khz screen and to easily reconfigure my system after Ubuntu OS and kernel upgrades.
-I decided to automate things a little with a Makefile because the entire process of rebuild manually needed pieces takes times and is annoying to repeat after each system or kernel upgrade.
+This project was initially a heap of personal notes to document how to connect and use a 15khz monitor on Ubuntu and to easily reconfigure my system after Ubuntu OS and kernel upgrades.
+I decided to automate things a little with a Makefile because the entire process of rebuild manually needed pieces takes time and is annoying to repeat after each system or kernel upgrade.
 But what works for my system could not in another — i tried successfully with two Nvidia and one Radeon card).
 So any contributions that can make this project more tested and viable for a wider range of systems/configurations/setups are welcome.
 As you can read i am not english native so contributions is this field are welcome too!